faustroz/faustroz/README.md

 - 🔭 Project mantained : [Company Profile!][course]
 - 🌱 I’m currently learning PHP, C++
-- 👯 I’m looking to collaborate with other developer
+- 👯 I’m looking to collaborate with other student
-- 🥅 2022 : Be an Alpha!
+- 🥅 2022 : Be an Better Person!
-- ⚡ Fun fact: I love to play Basketball
+- ⚡ Fun fact: I love to play Boxing, and Basketball

 ### Connect with me: